 Are United, Delta, or American Airlines Pajamas Best?

-United airlines offers 100% cotton pajamas upon request (or Pyjamas as we say in the UK), on flights longer than 12 hours.
+United Airlines offers 100% cotton pajamas upon request (or Pyjamas as we say in the UK) on flights longer than 12 hours.
 There are not enough pajamas for every Business Class customer so be sure to request a set.
-It also looks likely that these will become more and more scarce with United’s cost cuting.
+It also looks likely that these will become more and more scarce with United’s cost-cutting.
 Note that two sizes are available: small/medium and large/extra large.
 And what are they like?
 They are grey with royal blue waist tie and buttoned neck.
 They have the United logo on the chest.
 They are soft and comfortable but also thin and light which makes them easy to transport and they will not be too warm on the flight but, if like me, you get cold when you are tired, you might need to wear a jumper over them.

 For customers flying in the Delta One cabin on flights between Los Angeles and Sydney and Los Angeles and Shanghai.
 Beginning Dec.
 15, Delta will provide in-flight loungewear, helping the airline’s premium customers settle in on two of the longest flights from LAX.
-These grey pajamas have zipper down the front of the top and are tracksuit in style with a Delta logo on the chest.
-They are thicker than those supplied on United but are limited to the LA to Sydney and Shanghai routes so most passengers will never see a pair.
+These grey pajamas have a zipper down the front of the top and are tracksuit in style with a Delta logo on the chest.
+They are thicker than those supplied on United but are limited to the LA to Sydney and Shanghai routes, so most passengers will never see a pair.

 Finally, American Airlines pajamas are again grey and blue (grey top, blue bottoms- at least the ones I was given were), usually with a V-neck.
 You are more likely to nab a pair of these on AA than Delta.

 Are United, Delta or American Airlines Amenity Kits Best?

-United give you an eye mask, earplugs, Do Not Disturb sticker, tissues, Polaris themed disposable socks, Cowshed hand cream, lip balm, pillow mist, a toothbrush, paste, floss stick, breath mints, comb, hand sanitiser and pen.
+United give you an eye mask, earplugs, Do Not Disturb sticker, tissues, Polaris-themed disposable socks, Cowshed hand cream, lip balm, pillow mist, a toothbrush, paste, floss stick, breath mints, comb, hand sanitizer, and pen.
 United’s new amenity kits aren’t very exciting- although I personally like the smell of Cowshed products — they are comprehensive.